 Access to transportation is of critical importance to older adults and persons with disabilities, particularly to obtain health care and food and to avoid isolation.
-DRCOG promotes the concept of each county serving as a transportation broker to most effectively utilize the limited resources available for transportation for older adults and persons with disabilities.
+DRCOG promotes the concept of regional cooperation and coordination among counties and local service providers to most effectively utilize the limited resources available for transportation for older adults and persons with disabilities.

 DRCOG supports the following:

-- A county broker system that coordinates the resources and delivery of transportation services between providers, the federal government, counties, RTD, and the state. - Increased funding for transportation services for older adults and persons with disabilities. - Increased state funding for Medicaid transportation services for older adults and persons with disabilities.
+- A system that effectively and efficiently coordinates the resources and delivery of transportation services between providers, the federal government, counties, RTD, and the state. - Increased funding for transportation services for older adults and persons with disabilities. - Increased state funding for Medicaid transportation services for older adults and persons with disabilities.